pran-7-5/eco_style/README.md

 iPhone 12 (kid) (less perfect )

-modification = (mating with partner having dominant traits) (dominant traits meaning like long height) (well red hair is not a dominant traits, these are recessive genes, which means it may look good but most of them are not good surviors, they are prone to diseases more often than dominant genes, well it is mostly psychological)
+modification = (mating with partner having dominant traits) (dominant traits meaning like long height) (well red hair is not a dominant traits, these are recessive genes, which means it may look good but most of them are not good survivors, they are prone to diseases more often than dominant genes, well it is mostly psychological)

 iPhone 13 (rebirth) (perfect )
 (minor hardware improvement/ more software features)